ysndr/MSc-Thesis/chapter/methodology.md

     Resolved(ID),
     Deferred { parent: ID, child: Ident },
 }

+pub enum ValueState {
+    Unknown,
+    Known(ID),
+}
 ```

 Variable bindings and function arguments
-  ~ are linearized using the `Declaration` variant which holds the bound identifier as well as a list of `ID`s corresponding to its `Usage`s.
+  ~ are linearized using the `Declaration` variant which holds

+    - the bound identifier
+    - a list of `ID`s corresponding to its `Usage`s.
+    - its assigned value

 Records
   ~ remain similar to their AST representation.